gilbertoayala12/CodeEval_Challenges/README.md

 # CodeEval_Challenges
-Solutions for codeeval challenges in Java and maybe Python depends on my mood :p
+Solutions for codeeval challenges in Java and maybe Python depends on my mood :godmode: